cits5501/cits5501.github.io/assets/project/project-spec.md

 >     exact full list of these 3-letter codes; you may make the simplifying
 >     assumption that any 3-letter sequence of the letters from 'A' through to
 >     'D' inclusive specify an \iata code.
 >
+>     For any other purposes, an airport code must be 3
+>     capital letters in the range 'A' to 'Z' inclusive in order to pass
+>     syntax validity checks, and must be looked
+>     up in a list of current IATA airport codes to be semantically valid.
+>     You can use the list provided in
+>     `iata_codes.zip` at <https://cits5501.github.io/assessment/#project>
+>     to come up with semantically valid or invalid airport codes.
+(In
+>     actuality,
+>     an "airport code validator" would likely be a class that could be
+>     mocked, but we won't make use of such a class.)
+>
 > *Cabin types*
 >